Southeast Missouri State visits Morton and Morehead State

 Morehead, Kentucky; Thursday, 7:30 p.m.
 EST

-BOTTOM LINE: Morehead State takes on Southeast Missouri State after Jerone Morton scored 20 points in Morehead State’s 72-64 loss to the Tennessee Tech Golden Eagles.
+BOTTOM LINE: Morehead State faces Southeast Missouri State after Jerone Morton scored 20 points in Morehead State’s 72-64 loss to the Tennessee Tech Golden Eagles.

-The Eagles have gone 9-1 at home.
-Morehead State has a 5-6 record in games decided by 10 or more points.
+The Eagles are 9-1 on their home court.
+Morehead State ranks fourth in the OVC in rebounding averaging 34.7 rebounds.
+Kenny White Jr. paces the Eagles with 6.6 boards.

 The Redhawks are 8-4 in OVC play.
-Southeast Missouri State is 5-6 against opponents with a winning record.
+Southeast Missouri State has a 2-2 record in one-possession games.

-Morehead State’s average of 5.9 made 3-pointers per game this season is only 0.4 more made shots on average than the 5.5 per game Southeast Missouri State allows.
-Southeast Missouri State averages 7.2 made 3-pointers per game this season, 0.6 more makes per game than Morehead State gives up.
+Morehead State is shooting 43.0% from the field this season, 1.1 percentage points higher than the 41.9% Southeast Missouri State allows to opponents.
+Southeast Missouri State averages 7.2 made 3-pointers per game this season, 0.6 more makes per game than Morehead State allows.

-TOP PERFORMERS: Kenny White Jr. is shooting 45.8% and averaging 12.8 points for the Eagles.
+TOP PERFORMERS: White is averaging 12.8 points and 6.6 rebounds for the Eagles.
 Morton is averaging 11.8 points over the last 10 games.

-Tedrick Washington Jr. is scoring 14.3 points per game with 5.5 rebounds and 2.6 assists for the Redhawks.
-Rob Martin is averaging 15.4 points, 4.7 assists and 1.7 steals over the last 10 games.
+Tedrick Washington Jr. is averaging 14.3 points, 5.5 rebounds and 1.9 steals for the Redhawks.
+Rob Martin is averaging 15.4 points, 4.7 assists and 1.7 steals over the past 10 games.

 LAST 10 GAMES: Eagles: 7-3, averaging 64.1 points, 34.3 rebounds, 10.8 assists, 5.1 steals and 3.0 blocks per game while shooting 42.2% from the field.
 Their opponents have averaged 63.1 points per game.